talfstad/fomments/README.md

 todo:

 . collapse comment collapses comment (in state)
+  . on click show the comment collapsed with undo button, remove it from menu options . show undo button which changes menu options back, shows comment

 . mark comment as spam, undo. on refresh comment disappears for good